A candidate for Spokane County Prosecuting Attorney, Spokane County in the 2022 Washington Primary Election, Aug. 2

 City: Spokane, Washington

-Education: Graduated from Cheney High School in 1992.
-Earned a bachelor's degree in sociology and political science from Gonzaga University in 1996 and a law degree from Gonzaga University in 2000.
+Education: Graduated from Mt.
+Vernon High School in 1985.
+Attended gymnasium, a German school preparing students for university, in Berlin, Germany.
+Earned bachelor's degrees in English and German literature from the University of Washington in 1990, earned a law degree from Gonzaga University in 1993.

 Political experience: First run for public office.